dreamerlzl/nvim-setup/readme.md

 # ov
 - my neovim setup with lua + lazy.nvim
 - configs for plugin can be found under `lua/plugins`
-- for python, golang and rust dev
+- for rust, python, golang, lua and typescript dev

 # prerequisite(separate installation)
 - command-line utilities (for leaderF)